MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 #### Manually Upgrading

-To minimize disruptions during an upgrade it's reccomended to first upgrade the AKS control plane first, and then upgrade the individual node pools
+To minimize disruptions during an upgrade it's reccomended to first upgrade the AKS control plane first, and then upgrade the individual node pools.

 1. Run the [az aks upgrade](https://learn.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-upgrade) command with the `--control-plane-only` flag to upgrade only the cluster control plane, and not any of the associated node pools: